Angelus ad virginem: why early music and traditional music share the same gene pool

 The same singer, William Pittaway, also sang Cecil Sharp a version of The Lowlands of Holland, which he sang as The Low Low Lands of Holland.
 This also started life as a broadside, The sorrowful Lover’s Regrate: or, The Lowlands of Holland, in an English print of 1760, and continued to be popular in the oral tradition and on printed broadsides until the 20th century.
 There are a huge variety of words and tunes for this widespread and enduring song, including completely different scenarios and even different ideas as to where Holland might be: it is variously hot or cold, fertile or barren and, in some, Holland even has sugar cane.
 In some versions, Holland seems to have become New Holland, the name given to Australia between 1644 and 1788.

-The same process of a song’s musical development and variation through oral transmission, seen with Angelus in the late 13th to mid 16th century, and with broadsides which became folk songs in the 17th to 20th centuries, is also seen in the songs of the troubadours and trouvères, lyric poets and song writers of southern and northern France respectively in the 11th to 14th centuries.
-During this period their large body of songs and poems was committed to writing, and from these manuscripts we see that many of their songs existed in different versions showing significant melodic variations.
+The same process of a song’s musical development and variation through oral transmission, seen with Angelus in the late 13th to mid 16th century, and with broadsides which became folk songs in the 17th to 20th centuries, is also seen in the songs of the troubadours and trouvères, the poets of Occitania and France respectively in the late 11th to the end of the 13th century.
+During this period their large body of songs was committed to writing, and from these manuscripts we see that many of their songs existed in different versions showing significant melodic variations.
 This is the case, for example, with the troubadour song Kalenda mayaMay Day.
 Its melody in a manuscript written in western Provence in c.
-1300 (Paris, Bibliothèque Nationale, fonds français 22543) is clearly related to but not identical to a trouvère song, Souvent souspire mon cuer – Often sighs my heart – in a Parisian 14th century manuscript (Bibl. l’Arsenal MS 5198).
+1300 (Paris, Bibliothèque Nationale, fonds français 22543) is clearly that of a trouvère song, Souvent souspire mon cuer – Often sighs my heart – in a Parisian 14th century manuscript (Bibl. l’Arsenal MS 5198).
 The verses of the two songs are on the same theme – she is beautiful, I am hopelessly in love with her, she doesn’t want me, I am heart-broken.
-Their melodies are recognisably similar, though different in some details, a feature best explained by oral transmission, the chief means of musical communication in the middle ages.
+Their melodies are closely related, though different in some details, a feature best explained by oral transmission, the chief means of musical communication in the middle ages.

 A framework, not a blueprint